xb3rlinz/infiniteyield/README.md

 ## About

-Infinite Yield is a client-side admin command console for Roblox that provides hundreds of utility commands for movement, debugging, and player interaction.
+Infinite Yield is an open-source admin commands script created by Edge, Zwolf, and Moon.
 This fork includes additional commands and modifications while maintaining compatibility with the original Infinite Yield command system.

 ```lua